scikit-bio/scikit-bio/README.rst

     python setup.py build_ext --inplace

 This will ensure that scikit-bio's cython extensions are built.
-If this isn't done, using certain components of scikit-bio will be inefficient, and running these components will generate an ``EfficencyWarning``.
+If this isn't done, using certain components of scikit-bio will be inefficient, and running these components will generate an ``EfficiencyWarning``.

 Licensing
 ---------